gtadigital/ProfileParser/Profiles/DigitalObjects/README.md

-# Digital Objects XSL-File
+# Digital Objects XSL-File (partial transformation)

-The present XSL-File extracts the direct links (URLs) each individual asset in the asset repository (EasyDB Asset Server).
-As input file you ay use a standard EasyDB output of Digital Objects.
-However, since the extracted set of information is quite limited, the present xsl tranformation is not suitable for a full ETL process meant to create proper RDF data.
+The present XSL-File extracts the direct links (URLs) to each individual asset in the asset repository (EasyDB Asset Server).
+As input file you may use a standard EasyDB output of Digital Objects or you may plug the present .xsl directly into EasyDBs export mechanism (recommended).
+However, since the extracted set of information is quite limited, the present xsl file is not suitable for a full ETL process meant to create proper RDF data.

 See also:
 - [XSL Transformation File](./digital_object.xsl)